zk-phi/slack-to-gcal/Readme.markdown

 Value: <the Slack webhook URL created in the Slack app page>
 ```

+## Authorize the GAS app and test

+Open the GAS app page and run `doHelp` function manually from the menu `Execute` > `Execute a function` > `doHelp`.

+You'll be asked to permit the app to use Google Calendar API.

+After authorization, a help text will be posted to your Slack channel.

 ## Completed !

 Now you can create Google Calendar events via the Slack slash command as follows: